The Documentation Gap

 classNamefor style extensions viacn()merging - Export types alongside components from the barrel index

-These rules prevent the library from drifting back toward the inconsistent state we started in.
+These rules keep the library from drifting back toward the inconsistent state I started in.

 The Impact

-- Onboarding friction dropped — new components follow documented patterns instead of cargo-culting from existing code
+- Onboarding friction dropped: new components follow the documented patterns instead of cargo-culting from existing code

-text-text-tertiaryinstead of guessing gray values - PR reviews got faster — reviewers point to the docs instead of explaining conventions from memory
+text-text-tertiaryinstead of guessing gray values - PR reviews got faster: reviewers point at the docs instead of explaining conventions from memory